JohnnieShen/cs257-Project-Ingenuity/README.md

 Another things would be that we have implemented a much bigger map into the game, it is currently still a bit empty, so we will be adding more POIs to it.
 We did fix the issue where the tree billboards are much larger than the models themselves, which is cool.
 Jay is also working on a script that would allow trees to fell when hit, which would be interesting.

 Last but not least, we added a script for converting player vehicle to AI vehicles in the editor.
 Before we have to go through a long and convoluted process of creating AI vehicles, which is annoying and prone to errors.
 Now we can just make the vehicle in the game, apply the script to the block parent, and store the vehicle as a prefab.

+### Second to last checkpoint

+As we promised before, we did a lot of polishing for the gameplay loop and the player experiences in general.
+One major thing I implemented is a win condition, which in this case is that the player would need to have **an avionics nose cone, a battery and a rocket booster** on their vehicle, which would mean that they have all the parts needed to leave the planet, and in the gameplay sense finish the game.
+To get the crafting recipe for the avionics, the player would need to beat a boss for the first level, which is current undesigned (waiting for design from team) and unnamed (we have a rudimentary design that doesn't use the new level based block system).
+We also implemented respawning s.t. when the player dies it would be respawned at the starting platform.

+We also implemented a lot of UI elements for the new mechanics.
+Namely we added a checklist for build mode for all blocks needed to win the game, it would be created dynamically and managed dynamically, so no hard coding needed which is good for scaling into more levels.
+We also added a dark souls style health bar for the boss fight, which is fully functional and looks cool.

+We have also fleshed out the AI converter script and have fixed a lot of bugs in the previous implementation, it should be fully functioning correctly and should make the workflow of creaating AI enemies a lot easier.

+Another thing we did for this patch would be that we added some sound effects to the game, namely a ambiance sound track, sound effects for the two types of cannons, and a rocket take off sound effect for the win game screen.

 ### Instructions for Testing the Project